France’s Working Holiday Visa for Australians

 According to the France-Visas website:

-If you would prefer not to apply for a French working holiday visa in Australia, you can apply from another country where you are legally staying.
+If you would prefer not to apply for a French working holiday visa in Australia, you can apply from another country where you are legally residing.
 However, you cannot apply while already in France.
+You also cannot apply in another country where you are simply visiting as a tourist.

 It would generally be easier for most Australians to apply from within Australia.
 French embassies/visa centres in other countries may be less familiar with this type of visa.
 But if you can’t or don’t want to apply in Australia, check the Visa Wizard on the France-Visas website for a list of visa application centres in the country where you want to apply.